Gandem/uptime-checker/README.md

  * (Only on a Linux-based Operating System) In /etc/uptime-checker/

  You can also pass the configuration file with the cli using the `-c` flag.
 With accepts relative pathes.

+ For smoother testing, you can :

+ `cp uptime-checker{.template,}.json`

+ You'll have a configuration file already configured.

  The configuration file is statically checked and validated before the application starts, and it should respect the following rules :